Powback/Bad-Company-2-Map-Editor/README.md

 # Progress
 * 50% - Map loading
   * Correctly imports all data, but it still has to be placed into the correct containers.
-* 50% - Object Loading
+* 80% - Object Loading
-  * Spawns the correct objects at the correct position but with wrong rotation.
+  * Sometimes places objects akwardly.
+Might have something to do with scale.
-* 0% - Fix rotation
+* 100% - Fix rotation
-  * Working on figuring this out.
-Frostbite handles rotation very weirdly.
+  * Rotation seems to work fine.
 * 0% - Terrain loading
   * Needs a lot of research.
 Help would be appreciated.
 * 0% - Saving